Volunteer With Us

 If you would like a pet therapy volunteer to visit you, or someone you know, during a hospital stay, ask a nurse or care provider to contact volunteer services.

-All dogs that participate in SRHS pet therapy must complete evaluation and certification by Therapy Dogs International (TDI) prior to joining the program.
+All dogs that participate in SRHS pet therapy must complete a training and certification course that is sanctioned by an AKA-recognized pet therapy certification organization before they can apply to participate in the program.
 Spartanburg Regional completes a background check on each dog owner/handler, and they are required to submit their dog’s updated paperwork and immunization records to the hospital each year.

 Prospective volunteers are asked to complete the steps, below.
 Please note that applicants must be at least 18 years old and fully vaccinated against COVID-19.